GezimSejdiu/SANSA-RDF-EntityRank/sansa-rdf-entityrank-spark/README.md

-# Spark-RDF-Statistics
+# Spark-RDF-EntityRank
-RDF-Statistics Spark Library.
+RDF-EntityRank Spark Library.

 ## Description
-RDF-Statistics Spark Library.
+Spark RDF-EntityRank computes the term-frequency/inverse document frequency for the given RDF datasets.

 ## Spark-RDF main application class
-The main application class is `org.sansa.rdfstatistics.spark.App`.
+The main application class is `net.sansa_stack.entityrank.spark.App`.
 The application requires as application arguments:

 1. path to the input folder containing the RDF data as nt (e.g. `/data/input`)